Healthcare in Georgia (country): Financing

 The health financing reforms introduced since 2013, and backed up by significant increases in public health spending, have moved Georgia closer to European norms.
 These include: (i) near universal population entitlement to publicly financed health care; (ii) free visits to family doctors; (iii) referral and prescribing systems; (iv) a single purchasing agency; and (v) higher public spending on health.
 Sustaining the coverage achieved to date and deepening coverage through better financial protection against OOP costs are the policy priorities for the Government of Georgia.

 Total health spending in Georgia–at 8.5 percent of GDP in 2015 is much higher than the average for upper-middle-income countries (7.0 percent) and approaching the EU average (10 percent).
 From 2012 to 2015, the health budget more than doubled, increasing from 5.3 percent to 8.6 percent of total government spending, and as a percentage of GDP from 1.7 percent to 2.9 percent.
 In this respect, Georgia is experiencing a steep increase in its health sector spending, which is consistent with other middle-income countries’ experience at the time of UHC introduction.
 Public spending on health in Georgia is mainly drawn from general tax revenues and allocated to the UHC Program and vertical programs, all of which are administered by the SSA.

 Despite rising public spending on health, OOP remains the dominant source of financing for health in Georgia, filling the void of health spending that is not covered through public sources.
 OOP spending in Georgia is decreased and estimated to be 57 percent of all health spending (73% in 2012).

 Criticisms

 There is an extremely high number of doctors per capita in Georgia compared with other European countries, and it had 573.3 physicians per every 100,000 people in 2015.
-Number of nurses per 100000 population since 1998 is going down and is much less, than in countries mentioned above (419 per 100000 population).
-A ratio of the number of nurses to the number of physicians was equal 0.7 in 2015.
+Number of nurses per 100,000 people since 1998 has gone down and is much less than in countries mentioned above (419 per 100,000 people).
+A ratio of the number of nurses to the number of physicians was equal to 0.7 in 2015.